ZeroSync/ZeroSync/README.md

 # SIBD

-## Succint Initial Block Download using STARK-proofs
+## Succinct Initial Block Download using STARK-proofs
 SIBD will allow to download the latest state of the Bitcoin Blockchain and a verifiable proof attesting its correctness.
 Instead of validating every block and included transaction only the STARK-proof has to be verified.

 **In general, all of this is experimental research code and not to be used in production!**